Operation Monopoly: Discovery

 In 2001 Operation Monopoly became public knowledge when Robert Hanssen was arrested and charged by the United States district court on three counts: conspiracy to commit espionage, espionage, and attempted espionage for feeding information to the KGB.
-Within his indictment, Hanssen was charged with revealing to his Soviet handlers, “the existence of an FBI technical penetration of a particular Soviet establishment, as well as the specific location of the penetration device, and the methods and technology utilized.”
+Within his indictment, Hanssen was charged with revealing to his Soviet handlers "the existence of an FBI technical penetration of a particular Soviet establishment, as well as the specific location of the penetration device, and the methods and technology utilized."
 The penetration device mentioned in the indictment was the tunnel, so the charge was a clear reference to Operation Monopoly.
-The exposure of an FBI project was breaking news to people across the United States and the world, with the exception of the Russians who had known about the tunnel for over a decade.
-But to hide the fact that they had already been tipped off about the tunnel, the Russians made a big display over learning about the news.
+The exposure of an FBI project was breaking news to people across the United States and the world.
+The exception was the Russian government and former Soviet agents, who had known about the tunnel for over a decade.
+To hide the fact that they had already been informed of the tunnel's existence, the Russian government professed shock over the news.
 In Moscow, an American diplomat was summoned to explain the operation.
-Then in a statement following the exposure, a senior official from the Russian Foreign Ministry declared, “If these reports prove true, this will be a flagrant case of the violation of generally recognized standards of international law concerning foreign diplomatic missions,” but Yuri Ushakov (Russia's ambassador to the United States at the time) appeared to be far more relaxed about the issue, joking that if they found the tunnel, perhaps they "could use it as a sauna."
+In a statement following the exposure, a senior official from the Russian Ministry of Foreign Affairs declared, "If these reports prove true, this will be a flagrant case of the violation of generally recognized standards of international law concerning foreign diplomatic missions".
+Yuri Ushakov, Russia's ambassador to the United States, joked that if they found the tunnel, perhaps they "could use it as a sauna."